yofriendfromschool1/zeroroblox/README.md

 # ZEROROBLOX

-An intuitive roblox cookie logger that can be used to get the victims cookies, tokens, and many other misc files on their pc.
+An intuitive roblox cookie logger that can be used to get the victims cookies, tokens, and many other misc files on the users computer and network.

 ## FEATURES